restic/restic/doc/design.rst

 When a new lock is to be created and no other conflicting locks are detected, restic creates a new lock, waits, and checks if other locks appeared in the repository.
 Depending on the type of the other locks and the lock to be created, restic either continues or fails.
+If the ``--retry-lock`` option is specified, restic will retry creating the lock periodically until it succeeds or the specified timeout expires.

 Read and Write Ordering
 =======================